Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/relative-layout.md

  |:---:|:---:|:---:|
  |![RelativeAlignStart](./media/relativeLayoutAlignStart.png)|![RelativeAlignCenter](./media/relativeLayoutAlignCenter.png)|![RelativeAlignEnd](./media/relativeLayoutAlignEnd.png)|

-The alignment property allows to change fixed size view's position begins when all targets on axis (horizontal or vertical) are set to the same value.
+The alignment property allows to position child view within its parent.
+Child could be centered horizontally or vertically.
+It also could be aligned to the top, bottom, left or right edge of the parent.

 |`HorizontalAlignment`: Start |`HorizontalAlignment`: Center|`HorizontalAlignment`: End|
 | :---: | :---: | :---: |